Objxs is a registered Arizona Corporations Commission LLC, owned by

 in the number of team members having a disability (physical and or mental impairment).

-With our goal in mind, one of our staff developed an algorithm that helped.
-It didn't actually
+grow our team and keep the same level of performance.
+With our goal in mind, one of our staff developed an algorithm that seemed to help.

 solve the objective, but it did provide a new perspective on candidates